AdaCore/spark2014/reqs/use-cases/discharge-vcs-manually.rst

 #.
 For each such VC it provides hypotheses and goals in human-readable form, and in a form that
    can be imported into a manual proof tool.
 #.
 User considers VCs to be provable given the hypotheses available.
 #.
+If the user can identify proof rules that would allow some of these VCs to be proved by the |SPARK tools|
+   then those rules are supplied as input to the |SPARK tools| and use case :ref:`uc-formally-verify` is executed again.
+#.
+If the user can identify VCs that are provable and are safe to be discharged by review, then
+   use case :ref:`uc-use-prv-files` is executed.
-User uses external manual proof tool to discharge VCs.
+#.
+If there are any remaining undischarged VCs then the user uses an external manual proof tool
+   to discharge them.

 Scenario Notes
 ^^^^^^^^^^^^^^